lostpebble/pebblebed/README.md

 hasAncestor(AncestorEntityModel.key("test-id"));
 ```

-**:herb: A method for convenience has been added `withAncestors()` which is in line with the rest of the Pebblebed library operations**
+**:herb: `withAncestors()` method has been added for convenience, which is in line with the rest of the Pebblebed library operations**

-Upon running a Query, the result will be returned with the following interface:
+Upon running a Query the result will be returned with the following interface:

 ```
 interface DatastoreQueryResponse {